jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 ## Dynasties

+  If your army includes any NECRONS units, select which Dynasty they are from.
+Their \<DYNASTY\> keyword is replaced with the appropriate name (MEPHRIT for Mephrit, NEPREKH for Nephrekh, and so on).
+Each of these units gains the Dynasty-specific ability as a special rule.
+The Dynasty-specific Stratagem, Relic and Warlord Trait are also unlocked for your army to use.

   ### Mephrit

   - **\[Ability] Stellar Fury:** Each time a model in this unit makes an attack with a ranged weapon (excluding those